Walking in Argyll – Our favourite routes

 Discover Cormonachan Woodlands just a five minute drive from Drimsynie Estate on the west shore of Loch Goil.
 This thriving community project has a series of different routes circling around the ancient woodland.
 If you're lucky you'll spot Scottish wildlife including the iconic red squirrel.

 Loch Lomond Holiday Park

 There are a whole host of walking opportunities around the holiday park and the local area.

-A favourite of ours is Ben Vorlich (via Loch Sloy), which starts at Inveruglas visitor centre, around the corner from the holiday park.
-The most northernly of the ‘Arrochar Alps’, Ben Vorlich is a very rugged mountain, with a steep ascent and it can take the best part of a day to complete, but it’s well worth it for the rewarding views.
+A favourite of ours is Ben Vorlich (via Loch Sloy), which starts at Inveruglas Visitor Centre, around the corner from the holiday park.
+The most northerly of the ‘Arrochar Alps’, Ben Vorlich is a very rugged mountain, with a steep ascent and it can take the best part of a day to complete, but it’s well worth it for the rewarding views.
 Click here to explore the route.

 Our friends at Loch Lomond & the Trossachs National Park have compiled a list of some other local routes, which you can check out here.